RCGAI/SimplyRetrieve/README.md

 ![Platform GUIsample](docs/gui_english.png)

 Feel free to give us any feedback and comment.
-We welcome any discussion about this tool.
+We welcome any discussion and contribution about this tool.

 ## Limitation
 It is important to note that this tool does not provide a foolproof solution for ensuring a completely safe and responsible response from generative AI models, even within a retrieval-centric approach.
 The development of safer, interpretable, and responsible AI systems remains an active area of research and ongoing effort.